facebookarchive/xctool/README.md

 or Jenkins (i.e. `TRAVIS=true`, `CIRCLECI=true`, `TEAMCITY_VERSION`, or
 `JENKINS_URL` in the environment).

-You can choose your own reporters with the `-reporter` option:
+You can choose your reporters with the `-reporter` option:

 ```bash
 path/to/xctool.sh \